If you’ve ever dabbled in the link-building space, you’ve probably been offered the opportunity to buy links.

-You can also be featured on large publications that don’t typically offer guest posts.
+You can also be featured in large publications that don’t typically offer guest posts.
 This exposure may result in other websites sending follow links to your website.

 A Site’s Quality Is the Most Important Factor

-Whether you should buy backlinks depends entirely on the quality of the site you want to get a link from.
+Whether you should buy backlinks or not depends entirely on the quality of the site you want to get a link from.

-This applies to all types of link building, not just paying for links.
+This applies to all types of link building, not just link buying.

 Google and other search engines can’t know for sure whether a link is paid for or not.
 All they have are hints that suggest a site is receiving money for links.

-If the search engine decides it doesn’t like a site that links to you, you’re at risk of a penalty whether or not you paid for a link.
+If the search engine decides it doesn’t like a site that links to yours, you’re at risk of a penalty whether or not you’ve paid for a link.